damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 > Don't fall into the trap of extending VLANs everywhere.
 You should definitely be routing (not switching) between different routers.
 "Should we have a separate network for Ceph traffic?"
 Yes, if you want your Ceph cluster to remain usable during rebuilds.
 Ceph will peg the internal network during any sort of rebuild event.

-## What did the community have to say about Ceph?
+## What did the Community Have to Say About Ceph?

 [Chris on the GitLab blog: Proposed server purchase](https://about.gitlab.com/2016/12/11/proposed-server-purchase-for-gitlab-com/#comment-3047381500)